datadryad/dryad-app/documentation/server_maintenance/troubleshooting.md

 when it's submitted by them again.

-Setting embargo on a Dataset that was accidentally published
+Setting embargo on a dataset that was accidentally published
 =============================================================

 First, go to the UI and add a curation note about manually embargoing